Mary Europe

-Mary Loraine Europe was an American pianist, organist and music educator, who rose to prominence musically during the early 1900s as a performer with the Samuel Coleridge-Taylor Choral Society.
+Mary Loraine Europe was an American pianist, organist, and music educator who rose to prominence musically during the early 1900s as a performer with the Samuel Coleridge-Taylor Choral Society.
 She was African-American and was the younger sister of ragtime composer and World War I-era bandleader James Reese Europe (1880—1919).

 Formative years

-Born in Mobile, Alabama in October 1885, Mary Loraine Europe was a daughter of Henry J. Europe (1847-1899) and Loraine (Saxon) Europe.
-Her father was a native of Alabama and devoted member of the Baptist Church of Mobile.
+Born in Mobile, Alabama in October 1885, Mary Loraine Europe was the daughter of Henry J. Europe (1847-1899) and Loraine (Saxon) Europe.
+Her father was a native of Alabama and a devoted member of the Baptist Church of Mobile.
 Her mother was a talented musician who instilled a love of music in all of the Europe children.

 During the late 1880s, she resided in Mobile with her parents and siblings: Ida S., Minnie, John Newton, and James Reese Europe.